-After planting, your grapevine requires ongoing care and maintenance.
-Here you will find details about watering, tying, and soil care.
-Young vines need to show vigorous growth in order to be trained further; otherwise, they have to grow on for another year.
-What follows after the 1st year depends on the chosen form of training.
+After planting, your grapevine still needs regular attention and care.
+Here you can find details about watering, trellising, and soil care.
+Young vines need to show vigorous growth in order to be trained further.
+The process that takes place during the first year is considered complete if a strong main stem showing obvious and vigorous grown; otherwise, they have to grow on for another year.
+What follows after the 1st year depends on the form of training you have chosen.

 It is beneficial to cover the planting area with a layer of 5-8 cm of grass clippings, leaf litter, or straw, and to regularly renew that layer to prevent the soil from drying out and to control weeds competing for nutrients.
 During the first year at least, do not attempt to grow any groundcovers such as grass or flowers around the vine.

-Grapevines growing in average garden soils ranging from a humus-sand mix to a loamy soil should not be fertilised again after planting.
-Otherwise the vines grow too vigorously and become susceptible to fungal diseases.
+Grapevines growing in normal garden soils (i.e. humus-sandy to loam) should not be fertilised again after planting.
+Otherwise the vines grow too vigorously, which tends to make them more susceptible to fungal diseases.

-During summer the main shoot grows about 2 - 3 cm per day, resulting in a curved and slightly limp looking shoot tip (Image 05).
+In summer, the main shoot grows about 2 - 3 cm per day, resulting in a curved and slightly limp looking shoot tip (Image 05).
 This indicates that the vine is healthy and its growth vigorous.
-However, if the tip of the shoot looks somewhat stunted and has hardly unfurled (Image 06), it means that the vine is stagnating.
+However, if the tip of the shoot looks somewhat compressed and has hardly unfurled (Image 06), the vine is stagnating.
 This requires action.
-Is there enough soil moisture?
+Is the soil sufficiently moist?
 Does the plant receive enough light and heat?
-Are there other plants in the vicinity such that the vine suffer from root competition?
+Are there other plants in the vicinity such that the vine suffers from root competition?
 The latter is usually the main issue.
 In this case, the other plants must either be removed or the vine transplanted.